kagehq/docle/README.md

 Every modern app runs code it didn’t write.
 AI-generated snippets, user automations, plugin systems, custom logic blocks.
 But running that code safely?
 It’s a nightmare.

 Docle makes it instant.
 Add code execution to your app in 5 minutes.
-No servers, no containers, no complexity.
-Run untrusted code securely in one line.
+No servers, no docker, no complexity, no risk.
+Run your users’ code safely with one line.

 ```html
 <!-- Literally one line -->